orencohendev/nodejs-playground/README.md

-# nodejs-playground
+# NodeJS Playground
-A playground repo to experiment with NodeJS projects created through a Udemy Course.
+This repo is where I store all the code I write while learning NodeJS on the Udemy course - [The Complete Node.JS Developer](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).

+I will update this Readme as I go.